sjeonglee/baekjoon-problem-solving/README.md

 # baekjoon-problem-solving
-Baekjoon problem solving study of Seongju and Sojeong
+Baekjoon problem solving study of Sungju and Sojeong